jammidee/laframerag/README.md

-# Laframetron
+# Laframerag

-Laframetron is an Electron application template meticulously crafted to expedite the initiation of new Electron projects.
+Laframerag is an Electron application template meticulously crafted to expedite the initiation of new Electron projects using NLP and AI for RAG.
 This boilerplate equips developers with pre-configured common initializations and processes, empowering them to jumpstart their projects with enhanced efficiency.

 ## Project Overview

-Laframetron is an ElectronJS boilerplate specifically tailored for desktop application development.
+Laframerag is an ElectronJS boilerplate specifically tailored for desktop application development, NLP and AI for RAG.

 ## Goal / Purpose